-A constructor which is used to copy the data of one object to another object of the same class type is called copy constructor in Java.
+A constructor that is used to copy the data of one object into another object of the same class type is called copy constructor in Java.

-In other words, a constructor that creates a copy of an existing object is called copy constructor.
-It provides an easy and attractive mechanism to create an exact copy of an object from an object sent as an argument to the constructor.
+In simple words, a copy constructor creates a new object by copying the values of an existing object.
+It provides an easy and convenient way to create an exact copy of an object from an object sent as an argument to the constructor.

-A copy constructor is called when it takes a reference to an object of the same class as an argument and returns a new copy with the same values as the argument.
+A copy constructor takes a reference to an object of the same class as an argument and returns a new copy with the same values as the argument.

 Student s1 = new Student();